Sturmflut/sturmflut.github.io/_posts/2015-06-12-a-dream-in-numbers.markdown

 Some highlights:

-* I became a certified scuba diver two years ago and have since spent 38 days diving abroad, for a total of 44 hours under water.
+* I became a certified scuba diver two years ago and have since spent 38 days diving abroad, for a total of 44 hours underwater.

 * I did one of the highest tandem skydives (4500 meters), the highest bungee jump in the world (233 meters, Macau), and some of the deepest recreational wreck dives (40 meters).